unitehenry/unitehenry/content/_index.md

 **Software Engineer** -- October 2023

 - Implemented a card authorization rules engine to weigh fraud and credit risk factors on every transaction, and prevented over $500K from being defrauded.
-- Leveraged the Plaid Link SDK to enable manual account linking with micro-deposit verification, and unlocked over a $1M of spend anually.
+- Leveraged the Plaid Link SDK to enable manual account linking with micro-deposit verification, and unlocked over a $1M of spend annually.
 - Added roles and permissions to the platform, and enabled the ability for multiple users to log into a cardholder's account which increased MAU by 10%.

 https://atlascard.com